The Name of the Scholarship Fund will be the W. Dean Taylor Memorial Scholarship Fund.

 3. That there is some financial assistance needed.

 Scholarship recipients will be chosen by the Board of Directors.
-Scholarships will be awarded by a 2/3 majority voting in favor.
+Scholarships will be awarded by a 2/3 majority voting in their favor.
 The Board will review and act on the application quarterly.
 The recipient will be notified immediately by the Treasurer of the chapter.
 The recipient will be announced in the next issue of the Hot Iron Sparkle Newsletter.

 Board members who wish to apply for a scholarship will not participate in the selection decision.